C. A. S. Marikkar: Political career

+Marikar and Henry Abeywickrama are the only politicians to have openly acted out against the monarch.

 Joining the Ceylon National Congress, Marikkar first contested the 1947 general election from Galaha and came fourth.
 He joined the Sri Lanka Freedom Party at its formation in 1951 along with his brother, A. C Marikar.
 He contested the 1952 general election from Kadugannawa representing the Sri Lanka Freedom Party and was elected to parliament as the second member from Kadugannawa.

-Dasa Laksha pethsama

-In 1954, upon hearing of the Royal tour of Ceylon by the Queen Elizabeth II, Marikar and Henry Abeywickrema gained 1 million signatures of the public for a petition against the upcoming visit.
-His opposition was on the basis that if Ceylon was truly independent why should it invite the monarchy to tour the country, although under the Constitution of Ceylon, Queen Elizabeth II was the country's formal head of state, as the Monarch of Ceylon.
-The government in order to avoid any potential disruptions placed Marikar and Abeywickrama under house arrest for the duration of the Royal tour.

 Minister of Post, Broadcasting and Communication

 As a gifted orator, he was instrumental in the Sri Lanka Freedom Party's victory at the 1956 general election, working the crowds before public appearances of party chief, S. W. R. D. Bandaranaike.
 He contested the election in the seat of Kadugannwa and was elected the first member for the electorate receiving 42,982 votes (41% of the total vote).
 Prime Minister Bandaranaike appointed Marikkar to his cabinet as the Minister for Post, Broadcasting and Communication.
 In his ministerial role he recommended that Bandaranaike to censor Voice of America transmissions into Ceylon.
 In 1959 he rode to a party convention on the back of an elephant, creating a diversion from those that were gathered to criticise the Bandaranaike government.

 In September 1959, Bandaranayake was assassinated, following which he continued his role in the cabinet of the caretaker Prime Minister W. Dahanayake.
 In December following the dismissal of several ministers, Marikkar received the additional portfolios of Cultural Affairs and Social Services.
 Following the Delimitation Commission's decision to divide the Kadugannawa electorate he nominated for the seat of Galagedara.
 On 4 January 1960, he was dismissed from cabinet with five other ministers who had given nominations from the Sri Lanka Freedom Party.
 Marikkar was elected at the March 1960 general election, as the member for Galagedara accumulating 4,493 votes.
 Marikar did not contest the subsequent general elections in July as he was not in favour of Sirimavo Bandaranaike leading the party.